 - Rural Radio

 In simple words, Print Media is all about the printed form of information and news.
-Before the invention of the printing press, printed materials had to be hand-written which made mass distribution almost impossible.
-Print media is one of the basic types of mass media tools making it very popular and convenient to reach a wider audience.
+Before the invention of the printing press, printed materials had to be hand-written, making mass distribution almost impossible.
+Print media is one of the basic types of mass media tools, or tools of mass communication, making it very popular and convenient to reach a wider audience.
 Newspapers are considered the oldest forms of mass media after the traditional mass media as for a long period, the general public relied on newspapers to know the latest happenings in their local areas as well as from around the world.
-Thus, print media originally refers to newspapers and then expanded to magazines, tabloids, promotional brochures, journals, books, novels and comics.
+Thus, print media originally referred to newspapers and then expanded to magazines, tabloids, promotional brochures, journals, books, novels and comics.

 Forms of Print Media